nbmack21/Nbmack21.github.io/_destinations/washington.md

 **Seattle:**
 [Gas Works Playground](https://www.seattle.gov/parks/allparks/gas-works-park)

+## Final Thoughts
-*This trip was a great reminder of why we love multi-generational travel.
+This trip was a great reminder of why we love multi-generational travel.
 The mix of nature, walkable towns, and low-key city time made Washington an easy destination to tailor to different ages and energy levels.
-If you’re traveling with kids, grandparents, or both, this area gives you plenty of room to slow down, speed up, and adjust as needed—which is exactly what makes a trip feel successful.*
+If you’re traveling with kids, grandparents, or both, this area gives you plenty of room to slow down, speed up, and adjust as needed—which is exactly what makes a trip feel successful.